ministryofjustice/hmpps-spring-boot-sqs/README.md

 ## How To Run This Locally

-A test application that applies this library exists for both functional tests and as an example application that uses this library.
+A test application found in module `test-app` applies this library and is used for both functional tests and as an example application you can spin up.

 See [Running All Tests](#running-all-tests) and [Running the test-app](#running-the-test-app) for more details.